 For years, I have been yet another person that ignores the warnings about harmful sun exposure.
 I was too young, too invincable and too proud to admit that the sun could possibly affect me.
 But, this past summer, it finally hit me.
 I am just as likely to get skin cancer as anyone else.
 So, why am I continuing to risk my health for a temporary burn/tan that will soon fade?

 This summer I challenge you to act smarter and healthier.
 Applying sunscreen is such an easy and effective solution that allows you to enjoy being outside without putting yourself at further risk.
+I also started using niacinamide b3 cream and it helped my skin to stay fresh and healthy.
 Secondly, consider your reasons for going tanning in the first place.
 Our society has managed to equate bronzeness with beauty, but couldn’t we have a small part in changing that jaded perspective?
 As a “pale person” I have struggled to accept my paleness as beauty too.
 But, then I think, I bet learning that I have skin cancer would be an even harder struggle.
 Let us make healthy skin our new beautiful.

 Please protect yourself and be smart this summer.
 To learn more, visit the skin cancer foundation www.skincancer.org

 Lead Her Intern, Campus Calm™